jetmonk/openmcl-thread-test/README.md

 run on one core, in the belief that different cores might not have a sync'ed vision of current memory (lock) status.
 This did not seem to help, arguing against (dmb) instruction solution.
+---
+NO, taskset DOES help - I was using it wrong according to Robert M.
+I still think the DMB instruction is missing somewhere.
+In C code?